FoxIO-LLC/ja4/README.md

 Please read this blog post for more details: [JA4+ Network Fingerprinting](https://medium.com/foxio/ja4-network-fingerprinting-9376fe9ca637)

+To understand how to read JA4+ fingerprints, see [Technical Details](https://github.com/FoxIO-LLC/ja4/blob/main/technical_details/README.md)

-This repo includes JA4+ scripts in Python as well as Rust Binaries.
+This repo includes JA4+ Python, Rust, Zeek and C, as a Wireshark plugin.

 JA4/JA4+ support is being added to:
 [GreyNoise](https://www.greynoise.io/)